 Coffee’s not only the key to a pleasant way to start the day or end it, not only a quick, gratifying pick-me-up on a busy morning or a warm greeting when friends meet-in short, it’s not only a marvelous beverage but a fascinating flavor, unlike any other flavor in the world.

 What’s the key to a really satisfying cup of coffee, one that’s full-bodied and just plain good?
-The secret of perfect coffee, no matter which method you use, is as simple as this: Fresh coffee, exactly measured; fresh water; a thoroughly clean coffee maker; immediate service.
+The secret of perfect coffee, no matter which method you use, is as simple as this: Fresh coffee, exactly measured and ground just before brewing; fresh water; a thoroughly clean coffee maker; immediate service.

 Here are a few tips to remember when you make your cup of coffee: